AfricasTalkingLtd/africastalking-java/README.md

 [ ![Download](https://api.bintray.com/packages/africastalking/java/com.africastalking/images/download.svg) ](https://bintray.com/africastalking/java/com.africastalking/_latestVersion)

 > The wrapper provides convenient access to the Africa's Talking API from applications written in Java.
+>
+>

-**Android Users**:
+> **Android Users**:
 > Remember your API key has to be kept secret; hard-coding it into an apk or a jar you publish is a security risk.
-So on Android, use the SDK built for Android.
-See [https://github.com/AfricasTalkingLtd/africastalking-android](https://github.com/AfricasTalkingLtd/africastalking-android)
+So on Android, use the [Android SDK](https://github.com/AfricasTalkingLtd/africastalking-android).

 ## Documentation